The Miller’s Vale

 On the garden level there is a cosy double bedroom, a family bathroom, and an intriguing double bunk arrangement for four that kids will love.
 The bunk room also has a TV.

-Off the landing on the top floor there are two spacious king size double bedrooms, both with ensuite bathrooms - deep buttoned headboard or china porcelain inspired four poster for preference.
+Off the landing on the top floor there are three double bedrooms with ensuite bathrooms - the largest with china porcelain inspired four poster.

 Private and secluded, a long tree lined avenue culminates in a gravelled courtyard to the front of the house, which has a split level footprint on about 2 acres of mature lawn and woodland.